CheesecakeLabs/soroban-dapps/README.md

 Soroban DApps is a collection of demos and experiments showcasing the capabilities of Soroban smart contracts.
 Each folder within this repository represents a different DApp, offering a README file with detailed information about its purpose and usage.

-Also have examples of how to use *[Stellar Plus](#stellar-plus-library)* Library, an all-in-one Javascript library for building and interacting with the Stellar network.
+Also have examples of how to use **Stellar Plus Library** (take a look in [Stellar Plus Documentation](https://cheesecake-labs.gitbook.io/stellar-plus)), an all-in-one Javascript library for building and interacting with the Stellar network.
 Stellar Plus bundles the main resources from the community into an easy-to-use set of tools and capabilities.

 Please note that the demos and experiments included in this repository are meant for educational and illustrative purposes.
 They can help developers get started with Soroban and serve as a foundation for building more sophisticated and customized applications.

-## Stellar Plus Library
-The stellar-plus library is a powerful tool for interacting with Stellar blockchain.
-For detailed documentation, refer to the [Stellar Plus Documentation](https://cheesecake-labs.gitbook.io/stellar-plus).

 ## Repository Structure